kanbanyte/sepb/assessments/evaluation.md

 The metrics used involve precision rate, recall rate (also known as True Positive Rate) and time-to-complete a pick-and-place cycle.
 Precision measures how conservative the system is when identifying the presence of an item.
 Recall measures how sensitive the system is when identifying items that are actually present.
-Recall is used a metric to gauge false-negative cases (skipping a slot that actually holds the item to be moved), which whether the aid of objection detection technology is fully utilized.
+Recall is used a metric to gauge false-negative cases (skipping a slot that actually holds the item to be moved), which whether the aid of objection detection technology is fully utilised.
 Finally, the time consumed to complete a pick-and-place cycle, with a vision system incorporated, remains similar, if not superior, to the pre-existing system.

 ### Satisfaction Assessment
 After the experiment, the participant would be asked to fill a form detailing their experience with the system.
-In particular, they will be prompted to comment on the safety and speed and effciency in the comparison with the original system.
+In particular, they will be prompted to comment on the safety and speed and efficiency in the comparison with the original system.

 # Participants
 The end user of the Vuzix Smart Glass would be an employee or trainee working with an instructor in a training program.